 At this point, you might also want to think about reprioritising your workload.
-If you still have outstanding work for the client you should put it at the bottom of your to-do list.
+If you still have outstanding work for the client, you should put it at the bottom of your to-do list.
 After all, it’s counterproductive to complete more work you might not get paid for.

 7. Give them a call

 It’ a lot easier to ignore an email than it is to dismiss a request for payment made over the phone.
-If you’ve followed the advice above and still haven’t received the money, you need to speak to the client to ask if there’s any issue with the payment.
-It may be that the client is experiencing cashflow problems of their own and wants additional time to pay.
+If you’ve followed the advice above and still haven’t received the money, you need to speak to the client to ask if there’s an issue with the payment.
+It may be that the client is experiencing cash flow problems of their own and wants additional time to pay.
 However, putting the client on the spot in this way should give you a clearer idea of their intentions, and help you decide what course of action to take next.

 8. What if they still don’t pay?

-If the client still doesn’t pay then you need to continue to chase.
+If the client still doesn’t pay, then you need to continue to chase.
 Don’t let it consume your life or take too much time out of your working day, but make sure the client knows you are not willing to let it lie.
 If payment is promised, ask for the date it will be made by.
 You should also cease all work for the client until the invoice has been paid.

 9. Should I consider legal action for unpaid invoices?

 You may need to consider more drastic action like taking County Court action.
-A County Court Judgement against a company can adversely affect the credit rating of a company for 6 years.
+A County Court Judgement against a company can adversely affect the credit rating of a company for six years.
 Often the threat of a CCJ will get the desired response within the processes 28 day period.

 10. Know Your Legal Rights